 Applicable Canadian regulatory policy requires Intermediaries to seek voting instructions from Beneficial Shareholders in advance of Shareholder meetings.
 Every Intermediary has its own mailing procedures and provides its own return instructions, which should be carefully followed by Beneficial Shareholders in order to ensure that their Shares are voted at the Meeting.
 Often, the voting instruction form supplied to a Beneficial Shareholder by its Intermediary is identical to the form of proxy provided to registered Shareholders; however, its purpose is limited to instructing the registered Shareholder how to vote on behalf of the Beneficial Shareholder.
 The majority of Intermediaries now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge").
 Broadridge typically mails a scannable voting instruction form in lieu of the applicable form of proxy.
 The Beneficial Shareholder is requested to complete and return the voting instruction form to Broadridge by mail or facsimile.
 Alternatively, the Beneficial Shareholder can call a toll-free telephone number or access the internet to provide instructions in respect of the Shares held by the Beneficial Shareholder.
-Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Shares to be represented at the Meeting.
-A Beneficial Shareholder receiving a voting instruction form cannot use that voting instruction form to vote Shares directly at the Meeting as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the applicable Shares voted at the Meeting.
+Broadridge then tabulates the results of all instructions received and provides appropriate instructions form cannot use that voting instruction form to vote Shares directly at the Meeting as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the applicable Shares voted at the Meeting.

 Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Shares registered in the name of your Intermediary, a Beneficial Shareholder may attend at the Meeting as a proxyholder for the registered shareholder and vote such Beneficial Shareholder's Shares in that capacity.
-If a Beneficial Shareholder wishes to attend the Meeting and vote such Beneficial Shareholder's own Shares, a Beneficial

-Shareholder must do so as proxyholder for the registered shareholder.
+If a Beneficial Shareholder wishes to attend the Meeting and vote such Beneficial Shareholder's own Shares, a Beneficial Shareholder must do so as proxyholder for the registered shareholder.
 To do this, a Beneficial Shareholder should contact their Intermediary well in advance of the Meeting.